GeorgiNedyalkov/3sided/README.md

-# 4 Sided Ecommerce site
+# 3 Sided Ecommerce site

 ## TODO:

-- Fix Falling charms and make them robust
-- [x] Fix Collections slider
-- [x] Mobile responsive design, tablet responsive desing

-Cart:
-- [x] Open Cart when items are added to cart
-- Fix Cart component errors
-- Update Quantity?
-- Figure out Cashing Cookies etc.

 Charm Bar:

-- [] Show pending status with user adds items to cart
+- Select a chain size and update in context and shopify.
-- [] Figure out how to add sizes to chains
+- Charm positions on the chain are now hardcoded.
+Figure out how to integrate them in the chain and when.
-- [] Add upload image when items are added to the cart
+- Upload image when items are added to the cart or at checkout

-- [] Add testing to most crucial components: (Charm-bar, Cart, Payments, Upload Image)
+- Add testing to most crucial components: (Charm-bar, Cart, Payments, Upload Image)
+- Add final category for waist chains.

+Other:

 - [] Improve contact us page, write tests
 - [] Make sure newsletter works
 - [] Translate everything
 - [] Add and check terms and conditions, privacy policy and others

-Additional features:
-- Search
-- Profiles for users

 Optmise!
 - Figure out how to track performance, record and improve it.